kenogihara/dsc80-final-project-ken/README.md

   frameborder="0"
 ></iframe>

-Our p-value of 1 suggests that we will fail to reject the null hypothesis regardless of the signficance level. this needs to change
+Our p-value of 1 suggests that we will fail to reject the null hypothesis regardless of the signficance level.